-We estimate that we will use the net proceeds from this offering, together with our cash and cash equivalents, as follows:
+We estimate that we will use the net proceeds from this offering, together with our cash, cash equivalents, short-term investments and available borrowing under our credit facility, as follows:

-- approximately \$ million to fund our Phase 3 clinical trials of oral sulopenem and sulopenem in three indications; - approximately \$ million for milestone payments to Pfizer Inc. (Pfizer) payable upon commencement of Phase 3 clinical development for oral sulopenem and sulopenem pursuant to the exclusive license agreement we have entered into with Pfizer; - approximately \$ million to establish an Iterum-operated facility in Dublin as a second source supplier to produce oral sulopenem bilayer tablets; and - the balance for working capital and other general corporate purposes, which may include regulatory, manufacturing, clinical supply and related costs.
+- approximately \$ million to fund our Phase 3 clinical trials of oral sulopenem and sulopenem in three indications; - approximately \$ million for milestone payments to Pfizer Inc. payable upon commencement of Phase 3 clinical development for oral sulopenem and sulopenem pursuant to the exclusive license agreement we have entered into with Pfizer; and - the balance for working capital and other general corporate purposes, including regulatory, manufacturing, clinical supply and related costs.

-We believe the anticipated net proceeds from this offering, together with our existing cash, will enable us to complete our three planned Phase 3 clinical trials.
+We believe the anticipated net proceeds from this offering, together with our existing cash, cash equivalents, short-term investments and available borrowings under our credit facility, will enable us to complete our three planned Phase 3 clinical trials.
 However, we expect that we will require additional capital to submit our applications to regulatory agencies and to commercialize oral sulopenem and sulopenem, if we receive regulatory approval.